siddhant-doshi/GDRnet/Using our model/README.md

 A_tilda.p = Adjacency matrix of our graph

+input_features.p = Input feature matrix associated with the graph

 nodes_mapping.p = its a dictionary - {node_name:node_id}. node_name is the actual entity name (eg - "Compound::DB01234") and node_id is it's id in the graph.

 DR_model = our pre-trained model